jpsim/JPSThumbnailAnnotation/README.md

 # JPSThumbnailAnnotation

 JPSThumbnailAnnotation is a simple mapkit annotation view for displaying images with clean design and animations.
-It is 100% programmatically drawn and styled for iOS 7.
+It is 100% programmatically drawn and styled for iOS 8, now including loading image from urls asyncronously.

 ![JPSThumbnailAnnotation in action](screenshots2.jpg)